SAP-archive/karydia/docs/features.md

 Karydia Admission (`--enable-karydia-admission`) offers features with the goal of a secure-by-default cluster setup.
 You can enable/disable this feature by setting `karydiaAdmission` to `true`/`false`.

-The features currently supported are:
+The currently supported features are:
 1. Secure-by-default mounting of service account tokens
     - `change-default` sets `automountServiceAccountToken` of default ServiceAccounts to `false` when undefined
     - `change-all` sets `automountServiceAccountToken` of all ServiceAccounts to `false` when undefined
     - `no-change`represents the fallback option and uses the default Kubernetes setting (e.g. sets `automountServiceAccountToken` of ServiceAccounts to `true`)
 2. Secure-by-default Seccomp profiles
     - Applies the given Seccomp profile to all pods that do not explicitly specify another profile.
-    - Place your custom profiles into `install/charts/custom-seccomp-profiles/` and karydia distribute and manage them over all nodes in your cluster.
+    - Place your custom profiles into `install/charts/custom-seccomp-profiles/` and Karydia distribute and manage them over all nodes in your cluster.
     - `unconfined` represents the fallback option and will not apply any Seccomp profile to any pod.
 3. Secure-by-default User and Group context for pods
     - `nobody` set the user and group of all pods that do not explicitly specify another security context to id `65534`.